workgroupengineering/Documentation/guides/developer-guides/debugging-xamlil.md

   </PropertyGroup>
 ```

-If build the project in Visual Studio you shold see a window like this:
+If build the project in Visual Studio you should see a window like this:

 ![](https://user-images.githubusercontent.com/53405089/132686320-958f30a6-49f8-498f-853c-b9dd17262b54.png)